5 Fundamentals to Boost Your Customer Focus

 - Call them

 - Provide additional information (where it would be truly helpful) on making the most of the product or service you delivered.
+A simple email drip sequence would be perfect for a timely message.

 - Utilize Social Media as a point of contact

 Given its prevalence, social media is a great way to build your brand.
 It’s also an excellent way to keep the conversation going in a way that doesn’t create as many negative interruptions.
+To keep an eye on what people are saying about your brand, use media monitoring tools like Brand24.

 Look for ways to incorporate customer-focus into your SEO proposal templates.
 This not only keeps your sales team efficient, but it also ensures fewer gaps and missed opportunities to interact with clients and customers.